qmk/qmk_firmware/keyboards/planck/keymaps/dr_notsokind/Readme.md

 ### Main Layer / QWERTY

 Apart from the default, lower and raise, I added an extra Media/Action layer, for volume and playback control, plus some keyboard actions such as Print Screen, Insert, Calculator or Power/Sleep/Wake.
 Also in the Media layer, you can record two different macros and reproduce them.

+### About the volume up and down

+That was a hard deciusion.
+I wanted the vol up, down and mute easily accessible, and in an obvious palce.
+I finally decided to use the `Raise` and `Lower` modifier keys to manage the volume, in combination with the `Media` key.
+This could look a little weird, since the modifier keys are having a different function than modify the layer, but ended up working fairly well, so while pressing `Media` you have the `Lower` key to put the volume down, `Raise` to raise the volume, and `Space` for mute.

 #### How to record and play dynamic Macros